2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 As with any Bitcoin transaction, it is also important not to reuse the receiving address.
 Each new transaction must be received on a new, blank address.

 The simplest and safest solution is to leave your mixed UTXOs at rest in their **postmix** account, letting them remix and only touching them to spend.
-Samurai and Sparrow wallets feature additional protections against all these chain analysis risks.
+Samurai and Sparrow wallets feature additional protection against all these chain analysis risks.
 These protections help you avoid making mistakes.

 ### How do you manage toxic changes?